davidmalcolm/gcc-global-state/new-classes.rst

   * `gc_managed` : allocated in a gc heap, and can own GC-references

-  * `gc_owner` : can own GC-references, but not allocated in the gc-heap (e.g. universe instances, pass state where there was a GTY, etc)
+  * `gc_owner` : can own GC-references, but not allocated in the gc-heap (e.g. context instances, pass state where there was a GTY, etc)

 Frontend Classes
 ^^^^^^^^^^^^^^^^